axelvaldez/radical-companies/_posts/radical-is-business-friendly/2022-08-08-radical-companies-solve-problem-faster-than-fiat-businesses.markdown

 ---
 layout:   post
 title:    " Radical Companies Solve Problems Faster than Fiat Businesses"
 subtitle: "TEMPLATE"
 authors:  "Adrian Perez"
 image:    "icon-radical-companies-solve-problems-faster-than-fiat-businesses.svg"
 ---

 <div style="display:none;">
  <p>In a traditional <span class="_paradigm">Fiat</span> business, there is an imposed chain of command.
 Most everything has to go up and down it.
-It is demoralazing and apathy inducing.</p>
+It is demoralizing and apathy inducing.</p>
 </div>

 <h1>&nbsp;</h1>